SBTechnosoft/SCER-back-end/manuals/Endpoints/V1/city/httpMethods.md

 + Response

 			{
 				...
-Standard city Object
+Standard City Object
 			}

-**NOTES:** List All the city available in the system
+**NOTES:** List all the city available in the system

 ##### `GET /city/{cityId}`
 + Header